mjobuda/stochastic-bandits/README.md

 # stochastic-bandits

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Some functions for the stochatic bandits problem

 ## License

-Copyright © 2021 FIXME
+Copyright © 2021 Marek Owsikowski

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at